foxmask/django-th/index.rst

 Automatically share data between popular services you use on the web.
-And instead of giving your credentials to them, become the owner of yours !
+And instead of giving your credentials to them, keep them with your **Trigger Happy** !

-For example a new RSS item is published, django-trigger-happy will be able to automatically create a note on your Evernote account or create a bookmark to your own Readability or Pocket account and so on
+For example a new RSS item is published, **Trigger Happy** will be able to automatically create a note on your Evernote account or create a bookmark to your own Readability or Pocket account and so on